calamao/docker-quickstart-fullstack-app/README.md

 ## Frontend
 1. Angular Material Theme
     - Customizable fonts and colors with variables that can be reused throughout all the UI
-    - Integrated App just to test the theme
 2. UI client API generator
-    - It uses the openAPI specification from the API to generate a full featured client with all the Typescript typings, ready to be used
+    - It uses the [OpenAPI](https://swagger.io/specification/) specification from the API to generate a full featured client with all the Typescript typings, ready to be used.
+Based on the tool [openapi-generator](https://github.com/OpenAPITools/openapi-generator)
-    - It’s implemented as an Angular client but the same generator can be used for other frameworks or even for just for the typings and be used for any framework
+    - It’s implemented as an Angular client but the same generator can be used for other frameworks or even for just for the typings and be used for any framework (Angular, React, Vue,...)
 3. Push notifications
     - Socket client via SignalR
 4. UI integrated with Docker
     - With hot reloading for development
 5. Multilanguage with ngx-translate
 6. Angular folder structure based on “shared”, “core”, “feature modules”, “pages” and “components”
-7. Nginx configuration as a reverse-proxy
-8. Authentication
+7. Authentication
     - Based on token cookie and Authorization header token
     - Keep alive process to refresh token
-9. Authorization
+8. Authorization
     - Based on Roles.
 Each user has a role assigned and the UI might restrict access based on that.

 ## Backend